dagatsoin/ravioli/packages/ravioli/README.md

 })
 ```

-Cool now we are able to create some Kobold!
+Cool.
+Now we are able to create some Kobold!

 > Test it:
 >